EFFICACY IN IDIOPATHIC HYPERSOMNIA

 key secondary endpoint: patient perception of change in symptoms (as measured by pgic)

-Significantly more patients reported worsening* of IH overall when randomized to placebo during the 2-week , double-blind, randomized withdrawal period1
+Significantly more patients reported worsening* of IH overall when randomized to placebo during the 2-week, double-blind, randomized withdrawal period1

-Percentage of patients reporting worsening* IH overall at the end of the
+Percentage of patients reporting worsening* IH overall at the end of the 2-week DB RWP1,9

-of patients continuing treatment with XYWAV reported improvement† or no change in their overall idiopathic hypersomnia at the end of
+of patients continuing treatment with XYWAV reported improvement† or no change in their overall idiopathic hypersomnia at the end of DB RWP (compared to how they felt during the stable-dose period)

 *Worsening of idiopathic hypersomnia defined as "minimally, much worse, or very much worse" PGIc scores.1